 When flying, you can also get a Global Entry or TSA PreCheck application fee credit.
 Priority Pass Select airport lounge access is another frequent flyer perk when you fly regularly again.
 You can transfer your Ultimate Rewards to airlines and hotels at a 1:1 ratio to book award travel.

 The annual fee is $550.
-But, using the limited-time shopping benefits can help offset the annual fee and your limited travel schedule.
+But, using the shopping benefits can help offset the annual fee and your limited travel schedule.
 Also, the signup bonus of 50,000 Ultimate Rewards points is worth $750 in award travel or Pay Yourself Back benefits.
 You earn the signup bonus after spending $4,000 in the first 3 months.

 Summary of the Best Credit Cards for Everyday Spending